 I attended a Church of England primary school, which I loved, and it was there that I learnt most of the great hymns of the church, practising them loudly each night when I went to bed -- to my mother's annoyance!
 I went to Sunday School, Brownies and Guides, swam with Hyde Seal Swimming Club, and I was probably at my happiest when I had my nose stuck in a book!
 At the age of 11, I became a grammar school girl, which certainly took me into a world which was alien to that which I'd known before, but it did have lots of books and a library of its own, which helped to soften the blow!

-We came to Darlington in 1972, when Abdul was appointed a consultant at the Memorial Hospital, and I quickly found that I had to learn a new language!
-Foodstuffs, in particular, seemed to go by a different name here or they took on a different appearance.
-We have 2 children — Yasmeen and Rasheed — and 3 grandchildren, James, Lara and Rachel, each of whom brings great joy into my life.
+We came to Darlington in 1972, when Abdul got a consultant post at the Memorial Hospital, so I've lived here longer than anywhere else in my life.
+Home, however, is still the 'S' bend with chip shops!
+We have 2 children -- Yasmeen and Rasheed -- and 3 grandchildren, James, Lara and Rachel, each of whom brings great joy into my life.